 It can be exercised only on maturity.

-There are many options strategies and you can create your own strategies to trade in options.
+There are many option trading strategies and you can even create your own strategies to trade in options.
 However, the most common ones are discussed below-

-It is an options strategy where inthe vestor holds a position simultaneously in call and put with the same strike price and expiration date.
+It is one of the main option trading strategies where in the vestor holds a position simultaneously in call and put with the same strike price and expiration date.

 It is an option strategy where the investor holds position simultaneously in both call and put with different strike prices but with the same maturity.
 It is profitable only when there is a large movement in the price of the underlying asset.

 It is a limited risk, neutral options strategy which combines four option contract with the same expiry but with three different strike prices.
 In short, it’s a combination of bull and bear spread.